manureini/Coreflow/README.md

 A flow will be converted to C# Code and compiled with Roslyn and .NET Core.

-This software was implemented during by Bachelor Thesis from March to June 2019.
+This software was implemented during my Bachelor Thesis from March to June 2019.